CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-subprofile.md

 A variable that gives access to current **subprofile**.
 To request a subprofile object please see the documentation on [the account object](./followups-scripting-copernica).

+You can edit the variable and its available properties from Javascript code or with the stack icon when a subprofile is selected under the *Database & Profiles* tab.

 ## Available properties

 * **ID**: The ID of the subprofile (Read-only)